 The Code of Practice 2015 states that schools must set out their SEN report on the school's website.
 If you visit our website, you will find a summary of what St Matthew's is able to offer your child and reflects this policy.
-It also has useful telephone numbers and reflects Birmingham Local Authority's 'Local Offer'.
+It also has useful telephone numbers and reflects Birmingham Local Authority's Local Offer.

-Birmingham has a dedicated website for children with disabilities and special educational needs called 'My Care'.
+Birmingham has a dedicated website for children with disabilities and special educational needs, which can be found at www.localofferbirmingham.co.uk